nhsconnect/FHIR-NOO-API/pages/develop/development_security_jwt.md

 	"requesting_patient": "http://fhir.nhs.net/Id/nhs-number|6101231234"
 }
 ```

-{% include important.html content="Additional information on the use of Access Tokens and Audit using JWT can be found at <a href="https://nhsconnect.github.io/FHIR-SpineCore/security_jwt.html">FHIR Spine Core API</a> %}
+Additional information on the use of Access Tokens and Audit using JWT can be found at <a href="https://nhsconnect.github.io/FHIR-SpineCore/security_jwt.html">FHIR Spine Core API</a>